nxskok/pasias/docs/20-repeated-measures.md

 easiest way to see what you can get rid of is `drop1`; the chi-squared test appears to be the right one (more on that below).
-This says that the interaction is strongly significant, and we should not consider removing it, the same conclusion as our ``profile analysis'' before.
+This says that the interaction is strongly significant, and we should not consider removing it, the same conclusion as our "profile analysis" before.
 The other choice for
 testing is to fit a model without what you are testing and use `anova` to compare the two models: